Band spectrum singularities for Schr\"odinger operators: Dispersion Surfaces of Schr o dinger Operators: General Theory

-\begin{proof}[Proof of Lemma \ref{lem:mkanalytic}] Let $m = \dim \cE(z)$, which is constant by analyticity of $\pi(z)$ and \cite[Lemma I.4.10]{kato}.
+\begin{proof}[Proof of Lemma \ref{lem:mkanalytic}] Let $m = \dim \cE(z)$; by Proposition \ref{prop:stronger}, $m$ is independent of $z$.
 As a symmetric function of eigenvalues, the determinant of $M(z,\kappa) -\lambda$ can be expressed as a (universal) polynomial in the traces of its $m$ first powers.
 This means that $\det_{\cE(z)}(M(z,\kappa) -\lambda)$ is polynomial (with coefficients independent of $z$, $\kappa$, and $\lambda$) in

 The operator $M(z,\kappa) - \lambda \pi(z)$ is finite-rank and analytic in $z$, and hence its trace is analytic in $z$.
 Thus $\det_{\cE(z)} \big( M(z,\kappa) - \lambda \big)$ is analytic in $z$. \end{proof}